MokitaNetwork/gov-contracts/README.md

 * `start_height` - Block height at which proposal was raised.
 * `expires` - Expiration time of the proposal.
 May be less than or equal to the max voting period.
-* `msgs` - Comdex Message which will be forwarded to the chain to implement the proposal changes.
+* `msgs` - Aether Message which will be forwarded to the chain to implement the proposal changes.
 * `status` - Current status of the proposal.
 For example, Open, Pending, etc.